French fashion designer Pierre Cardin dies at 98 — family | DW | 29.12.2020

 Cardin founded his own fashion house in 1950 and in the following decades he built up a global business empire.

-He was hailed for his visionary creations such as the futuristic Space-Age-inspired styles that he was well-known for in the 1960s and 1970s.
+Along with Paco Rabanne and Andre Courrege, Cardin was hailed for developing the futuristic Space-Age-inspired styles that defined looks in the 1960s and 1970s.

 He was also credited with bringing stylish clothes to the masses, popularizing the turtleneck sweater for men and bodysuits for women.